PaVoS-TECO/java-mqtt-kafka-bridge/README.md

 ## Further information
 - Use `Ctrl+C` to terminate the program.
 This ensures that the MQTT Client and Kafka Producer disconnect properly.
+- Use a program like `screen` to open a virtual terminal and run the bridge there.

 ## Test data
 Test data are provided in the password-protected archive TestData.7z.
 With this, the functionality of the program can be tested.
 Please make sure the bridge is running before you start step 4.
 You will need Python 3 to run the scripts and p7zip-full to extract the test data.